 How do You Catch Swordfish

-The first challenge is finding swordfish.
+Of the fish in North Carolina ocean, one of the biggest challenges is finding swordfish.
 They are most often in areas where the seafloor changes depths rapidly.
 Secondly, swordfish are found deep, expect to travel to waters more than 1,000 feet.
 Depths of over 1,000 feet can be over 100 miles from shore.

 During the nighttime hours, swordfish will venture closer to the surface to feed.
 Whole rigged squid is a bait of choice for most anglers.
 The baits can be set at various depths to find what area of the water column they are spending their time.
 Stout rods and reels are a necessity because of the power of the swordfish.